Guaranteed (Level 42 album): Overview

+Level 42 recorded Guaranteed on the Isle of Wight at King's Summerhouse studio, with mixing being conducted at The Hit Factory in New York City.
 Due to Lindup's absence from many of the sessions, a high proportion of the keyboard parts for Guaranteed were played by drummer Gary Husband (including the piano solo on "Her Big Day") although Lindup would later overdub solos.
 Husband would also expand his songwriting contribution, including writing the song "If You Were Mine" on his own.
 Husband would leave Level 42 following this album, to be replaced by the band's original drummer Phil Gould, although he would return to the band in 1999.

+BMG arranged their promotional efforts to target areas across Europe where Staring at the Sun had performed worse than Level 42's previous albums.
+In Germany, a Level 42 performance was arranged for 5 September at Funk Ausstellung in Berlin for an international trade fair, with the concert being broadcast on the country's ZDF network.
+This gig was part of a European promotional tour that preceded a separate string of European performances scheduled from October 1991 through the end of the year.

 The album's title track reached number 17 in the UK Singles Chart in 1991 and had two versions of its music video produced.
 The song "A Kinder Eye" was dedicated to the memory of Frances Robblee, the mother-in-law of lyricist George M. Green.